PawelWozniak/lightweight-xlsx-util/README.md

 |[07_Hyperlinks.apex](examples/builder/07_Hyperlinks.apex)                          | Example on how to use hyperlinks                              ||
 |[08_List_Metadata.apex](examples/builder/08_List_Metadata.apex)                    | Export a list of metadata types like ApexClass, Profiles to a multi tab Excel workbook |[Blog](https://medium.com/@justusvandenberg/a-lightweight-salesforce-metadata-api-apex-library-47c0b4c34131)|
 |[09_Minimal_Required.apex](examples/builder/09_Minimal_Required.apex)              | An example the absolute minimum code to create an Excel Sheet ||

+# Roadmap
+There is not really a roadmap as of now, but a few things I am planning to add are:
+-   Native support to parse files directly to CSV for better performance than the example in the examples folder (i.e. `xlsx.Parse.toCSV()`)
+    The main purpose for this is to accomodate the loading of data to Data Cloud.
+-   Native support to parse files directly to sObjects for better performance than the example in the examples folder (i.e. `xlsx.Parse.toSObject()`)
+    Generic SObject Parsing is quite tricky and it would require to check the metadata to see if objects / fields exist.
+Adding support for this comes with a lot of potential issues as so much can go wrong with crappy data in the wrong field types for example.
+But it would be useful and the boiler plate code has bene written in the examples.

 # Getting started guide
 ## Set up the document properties